-10.1.
 We are committed to conducting our business with honesty and integrity and we promote open communication.
 Any concern can be reported according to the Open Communication Policy.

-This policy covers all employees-
+This policy covers all employees, officers, consultants, contractors, casual workers and agency workers.
 It does not form part of any employee's contract of employment and we may amend it at any time.